vitkyrka/tsplex/README.md

 The code is licensed under the [Apache license, version 2.0](LICENSE).

-[The sign data](app/data/signs.json) was obtained by screen-scraping http://teckensprakslexikon.su.se/.
+[The sign data](app/data/signs.json) was obtained by scraping http://teckensprakslexikon.su.se/ (using the scripts in [tools/](tools/)).
 Svenskt teckenspråkslexikon is licensed by its authors, [Avdelningen för teckenspråk, Institutionen för lingvistik, Stockholms universitet](http://www.ling.su.se/teckenspr%C3%A5k) under a [Creative Commons Erkännande-IckeKommersiell-DelaLika 2.5 Sverige license](http://creativecommons.org/licenses/by-nc-sa/2.5/se/).

 [The launcher icon](app/graphics/lexikon.svg) is based on an image resource in